Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 - Action/Purchase → Closed Won

-- Retention/Advocacy (post-sale) – usually account management, but marketing might re-engage for upsells or referral campaigns.
+- Retention/Advocacy (post-sale) → account management, with marketing re-engaging for upsell or referral

 4. Recognize and Reward Collaborative Behavior